AhteshamAlvi/QuantumGuard/README.md

 Built for hackathons and educational demos.
 Runs on three browser tabs or three separate devices.

-The app runs at <a href="https://quantum-guard-eight.vercel.app/" target="_blank" rel="noopener noreferrer">https://quantum-guard-eight.vercel.app/</a>.
+The app runs at <a href="https://quantum-guard-eight.vercel.app/">https://quantum-guard-eight.vercel.app/</a>.

 ---